bhyeh/Corn-Yield-Prediction/README.md

 ## Preliminary Results ##

-**Important Note on Train-Validate-Test Split:** Current development is being done to reproduce practical in-field use as closely as possible.
-As a result, the data set has been partitioned to appropiately reflect this.
-Specifically, the training set consists of **four** distinct fields (~310 acres) while an **entire** fifth field (~53 acres) is held out completely.
+**Important Note on Train-Validate-Test Split:** Current development is being done to replicate practical in-field use as closely as possible.
+As a result, the data set has been carefully partitioned to appropiately reflect this.
+Specifically, the training set consists of **four** distinct fields (~310 acres) while an **entire** fifth field (~53 acres) is held out completely from training.
 This hold out field is partitioned once more into validation and testing.
-I find this crucially important to emphasis because similar research often misuses a _within field_ split.
+I find this crucially important to emphasis because similar research often misuses a _within field_ split (ask me more about this!).

 Results from current model experimentation and development below.